Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: The B-POP code

 is the hard binary separation.

 The actual value of each timescale has been selected from a Gaussian distribution peaking at the nominal value and assuming a dispersion of $10\%$.
 This choice takes into account the uncertainties in cluster mass and half-mass radius, the cosmic star formation history, and the small scale physics regulating star formation in the galactic field.
+We assume that a hard BBH is formed after a total time $t_{\rm for} + {\rm max}(t_{\rm birth}, t_{\rm df}) + {\rm min}(t_{3bb},t_{\rm bs}) + t_{\rm ex}$.